401+ Ridiculously Useful Power Words To Increase Conversions

 If you think you’re running out of places to include power words, think again.
 We haven’t even talked about using power words in button text.

 We’re not the only ones who do this.
-SoundCloud does as well to encourage their users to explore their site for music:
+Bulletproof does as well on their shop button:

-The power word in this case is “trending” which works double duty by providing a sense ofsocial proof.
+The power word in this case is “Now” which works double duty by providing a sense of urgency.

 Make your testimonials work overtime for your business by featuring the ones including power words.